hemang191/VideoCalling/README.md

 <h3>
-Stack used: I made this video calling app using WEBRTC .
+Stack used: I made this video calling React app which uses  WEBRTC.
 WEBRTC helps us to transfer our data (audio, video, documents) without a server and connection is established using UDP(user datagram protocol).
 </h3>

 More about WEBRTC: